parablack/CryptoSideChannel.jl/docs/src/types/integer-types.md

 end
 ```

-In a similar way, we can implement all essential integer functionality described in [the Julia documentation](https://docs.julialang.org/en/v1/manual/mathematical-operations/).
+Similarly, we can implement all essential integer functionality described in [the Julia documentation](https://docs.julialang.org/en/v1/manual/mathematical-operations/).
 In our case, this includes the methods relevant to cryptographic operations, including
 * Arithmetic
 * Bitwise Operators
 * Comparison